Eco-friendly ideas for the home that could save you money

 Set up a rainwater harvesting system

 Here's an eco home improvement that will also save you money.
 A rainwater harvesting system, in the form of a simple rain barrel, will allow you to collect rainwater and reuse it to water your garden or clean your car.
-Some more advanced systems can be plumbed in, so water can be used for your washing machine, even your shower or toilet.
+Some more advanced systems can be plumbed in, so water can be used for your washing machine, shower or toilet.

 As well as being fantastic for the environment, adding one to your garden will allow you to cut your water bills.
-Rainharvesting Systems suggests you could realistically expect to save between 40% and 50% on your water bills if you opt for a professional rainwater collection unit.
+Rainharvesting Systems suggests you could realistically expect to save between 40% and 50% on your water bills, if you opt for a professional rainwater collection unit.

-Of course, you'll need to consider the initial outlay, which could be as little as £70 for a basic water butt or as much as £2,500 for an entire domestic rainwater harvesting system.
+Of course, you'll need to consider the initial outlay, which could be as little as £70 for a basic water butt or as much as £3,000 for an entire domestic rainwater harvesting system.

 Opt for water-saving measures

-Plus, Save Money Cut Carbon suggests a well-manufactured eco shower head from a trusted brand will reduce water consumption by up to 60%, which is a big saving year on year.
+Plus, Save Money Cut Carbon suggests a well-manufactured eco shower from a trusted brand can reduce water consumption by up to 60%, which is a big saving year on year.

 Consider a permeable driveway

 Unlike regular driveways, permeable ones have voids that allow rainwater to drain through them.
 This water is then soaked up by your lawn, trees and plants.
-Often formed from eco-friendly material, like recycled plastic, they can also improve local water quality, aid with flooding risk and, of course, reduce the cost of watering your backyard.
+Often formed from eco-friendly material, like recycled plastic, they can also improve local water quality, aid with flooding risk and, of course, reduce the cost of watering your outside space.

 Don't forget to compost